 Mulching is an essential aspect of gardening in Florida.
-It provides numerous benefits, such as retaining moisture, suppressing weeds, regulating soil temperature, and improving soil health.
+It retains moisture, suppresses weeds, regulates soil temperature, and improves soil health.

 (Learn more about the Nine Principles of Florida-Friendly Landscaping)